 Meet the Squad

-Executive Producer ● Curator ● Host
+Executive Producer & Curator

-Sonali also gave her first TEDx Talk at TEDxDelthorneWomen in 2018, addressing the reclamation of BIWoC voices and the ways dominant culture can show up in allyship and duty.
-You can check out her Instagram for more.
+Sonali helped successfully produce the most racially & culturally diverse TEDx event in the West last year.
+This is her third round at producing TEDxDelthorneWomen.
+In 2018, she gave her first TEDx Talk, addressing the reclamation of BIPoC voices and the ways dominant culture can show up in allyship and duty.

 Tabby is the bestselling author of Find Your Voice: A Woman's Call to Action and the co-creator and co-director of 50 Women Can Change the World in Media & Entertainment.
-Tabby has been both a TEDx speaker and United Nations Press Fellow, and has been featured by The Huffington Post, the Los Angeles Times, USA Today, UN Dispatch, Current TV, NPR, among other international media.
+Tabby has been both a TEDx speaker and United Nations Press Fellow, and has been featured by The Huffington Post, the Los Angeles Times, USA Today, UN Dispatch, Current TV, & NPR, among other international media.